tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 ### kafka

 The Kafka onramp connects to one or more Kafka topics.
-It uses librdkafka to handle connections and can use the full set of [librdkaka configuration options](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).
+It uses librdkafka to handle connections and can use the full set of [librdkafka 1.5.0 configuration options](https://github.com/edenhill/librdkafka/blob/v1.5.0/CONFIGURATION.md).

 The default [codec](codecs.md#json) is `json`.